sergio-gimenez/hahatay-network-website/content/travel_blog/_index.md

 layout: "list"
 ---

-This section contains blogs written during every trip to Senegal.
-We started this initiative in 2025 mainly because we are just so bad at taking pictures and documenting our work.
+This section contains blogs written during our trips to Senegal.
+We started this initiative in 2025, mainly because we’re terrible at taking photos and sharing our work, especially non-technical dissemination.

-Developing a project is not just working on it, it's also important to disseminate.
+Developing a project isn’t just about working on the technical aspects; it’s also about properly sharing and communicating its progress.
+Moreover, this project has a strong social and human component that deserves, at the very least, an attempt to convey it in some way.
+This corner of the website is our effort to do so.
+We hope you enjoy it.